Iraqi jet mistakenly bombs Baghdad district, five killed

-BAGHDAD An Iraqi plane accidentally dropped a bomb on an eastern Baghdad neighborhood on Monday, police and residents said, killing at least five people and destroying several houses.
+BAGHDAD An Iraqi plane accidentally dropped a bomb on an eastern Baghdad neighbourhood on Monday, police and residents said, killing at least five people and destroying several houses.

 The Sukhoi jet had been taking part in an air strike against Islamic State militants, Iraqi television said.
 One of its bombs failed to detach from the plane during the mission then fell as the plane was returning to base.